 5. Tip the dough out of the bowl and knead for 5 minutes until the dough is smooth and elastic.

 6. Shape into a ball and return to a clean bowl.
 Cover with cling film and let rise in a warm place for 90 minutes.
-Dough ball should double in size.
+The dough ball should double in size.

 7. Tip the dough onto work surface and knead again for 30 seconds, then roll out into a sheet approximately 1.5 cm thick.